hexdreamer/tesseract-build/README.md

 <!-- markdownlint-disable-file MD033 -->
 # Multilingual OCR for your for iOS or macOS project

 Welcome to our project, **Tesseract OCR in your Xcode Project**.
-This will guide you through the process of building Tesseract OCR and using it in your Xcode project, easily.
+This will guide you through the process of building the Tesseract C++ library for OCR and using its API in your Xcode project, easily.

 Like, this *easy*: